On this page:

 - Required research-based project to address a need in the classroom, school, or community.
 Designed to help candidates set an example for their students in becoming involved citizens

 Social Science Education (for Bachelor's degree information)

-- Wright State University bachelor’s degree in Integrated Social Studies
+- Wright State University Bachelor’s degree in Social Science Education OR

 - Bachelor’s degree and C or better in undergraduate prerequisite education courses and field experiences